-Details of content, dates and venues, cost and booking arrangements may be found in flyers circulated to schools and on the Academy Conferences website:
+Details of content, dates and venues, cost and booking arrangements may be found in flyers circulated to schools and on the EthIQa website:

 Please contact the office if you need information for your own event.

 You apply online, using the booking procedure found on the website.
 This ensures you have read and agree with the terms and conditions and helps avoid any confusion over the details.

 Should this option not be possible we can accept manual requests by post or by email to our office: